Midsize Hatchback 1.4l(Volkswagen Golf, Toyota Prius, Honda Civic, etc)

 How much is rent in Barranquilla?

-In Barranquilla's center, a one-bedroom apartment runs about $235 per month.
-Move further out and that drops to around $224.
+A central one-bedroom apartment in Barranquilla runs about $236 per month.
+Move further out and that drops to around $220.
 Location makes a big difference here – and furnished places or short-term rentals will cost more on top of these figures.

 Is food expensive in Barranquilla?